hchachko/cs545-final-project/README.md

 23) Run "npm install" to install the dependicies needed for the backend.

-24) Run "npm run seed".
+24) Run "npm run setup".
 This will populate the mongo server with seed data.

 25) Run "npm start" to start the backend server on port 4000.